 Neurological examination

-A neurological examination is a check of your nervous system.
+A neurological examination is tests and questions to check your nervous system.

 - ask you simple questions to check your thinking and memory